 Outside of the funding sources noted above, the NextGen Project will rely on local funding.
-Securing local funding commitments for the NextGen Project is one of SWRPC’s and the MRCC’s top priorities.
+Securing local funding commitments for the NextGen Project is one of SWRPC’s and MRCC’s top priorities.
 SWRPC and the MRCC mobility manager have met with and are committed to continuing to meet with prospective funding partners to support the NextGen Project.
-SWRPC and the MRCC are also meeting with institutions in the area that provide limited transportation services to their clients, collaborating with them to consider redirecting and pooling their investments into the NextGen Project.
-SWRPC and the MRCC are also actively looking at grant opportunities.
+SWRPC and MRCC are also meeting with institutions in the area that provide limited transportation services to their clients, collaborating with them to consider redirecting and pooling their investments into the NextGen Project.

 Goals

 As noted in Section 3, the NextGen Project has already been through a process of developing an implementation plan.
-As part of the process, SWRPC worked with SHC and an Advisory Task Force to develop several goals to guide implementation.
+As part of the process, SWRPC worked with Steadman Hill Consulting and an Advisory Task Force to develop several goals to guide implementation.
 Three of the goals, discussed briefly in this section, focus on qualities that are expected of candidate GKS operators.

 Regional perspective: The first goal is to find transportation providers that are sincerely committed to the NextGen Project vision of expanding transit services regionally where feasible and when practical over the long term.
 As such, transit providers should be open to the idea of growing their own services over time and/or open to working collaboratively and cooperatively with other providers that are suitably equipped to expand services in the Monadnock Region.
 This will require an openness to periodically consider requests for extensions or expansions of existing services by MRCC, as well as exhibiting good faith in cooperating with them to evaluate the feasibility of expansion proposals.